smurfix/MudPyC/README.rst

 request to the Python server.
 The reply contains the incoming messages (as a JSON array).

-The other direction does not use HTTP because that would be too expensive;
+There are a couple of optimizations to be had:

-there are a lot of messages as you walk around your MUD.
-Instead, we open a Unix FIFO and write JSON to it.
-Since JSON is UTF-8 and not self-delimiting, each message is prefixed with its length (as text) plus a linefeed.
+* if "httpGET" is available, we use that instead of an empty PUSH.

-The initial message form Mudlet contains ``{action="init"}`` and is sent as the PUSH requests's body, as there's no FIFO yet.
-The server's reply contains the path to use.
+* if the platform supports Unix FIFO nodes in the file system, we use that for sending to Python, as that's faster and less expensive than a HTTP request per message.

-The only required paramter on the Mudlet side is the port number.
+The only required parameter on the Mudlet side is the port number.

 Errors / exceptions are generally propagated to the caller.